 We put a lot of time and effort into ensuring you have a great experience with us.
 All distance learning students are given an induction programme and course handbook, which specifies exactly what is expected from you - and what you can expect from us.

 Whilst studying a distance learning qualification it can sometimes be difficult to balance your study time with both your personal life and work obligations.
-We will support you through these times by providing advise on time management, organisational techniques and the importance of two-way communication not only with your peers but also other students studying your course.
+We will support you through these times by providing advice on time management, organisational techniques and the importance of two-way communication not only with your peers but also other students studying your course.

 Tools for learning

 Our students log in to a Virtual Learning Environment (VLE) instead of attending lectures or seminars in person.
 The VLE gives you access to course materials such as videos, ebooks and other documents.
 You also use it to submit your assignments and to receive feedback.

 As well as the VLE you'll communicate with us through our online library, online forums, Skype conference calls and email.
 Some of our courses give you the opportunity to access podcasts, blogs and an on-campus learning weekend.